Terrace ledge kink model: Definitions

 Depending on the position of an atom on a surface, it can be referred to by one of several names.
 Figure 1 illustrates the names for the atomic positions and point defects on a surface for a simple cubic lattice.

 Figure 2 shows a scanning tunneling microscopy topographic image of a step edge that shows many of the features in Figure 1.Figure 3 shows a crystal surface with steps, kinks, adatoms, and vacancies in a closely packed crystalline material, which resembles the surface featured in Figure 2.

+Although intuitively evident, it has only recently been explicitly recognized that the attachment of crystal building units to kink positions plays a pivotal role in perpetuating the crystal's symmetry.
+At a kink position, the attaching unit does not form all its potential bonds; rather, it forms only half the bonds in each given direction.
+These bonds are grouped in such a way in order to create a concave structure, which naturally accommodates the incoming building unit.
+This unique arrangement not only minimizes the system's free energy but also aligns the new unit with the symmetry of the underlying lattice.
+Consequently, kink positions serve as the primary sites where the crystal's structural order is reproduced and propagated, enabling the transition from microscopic nucleation to a macroscopic, ordered crystal form.
+This subtle yet fundamental mechanism distinguishes kink-mediated growth from other aggregation processes and underscores its critical role in maintaining the uniformity and symmetry of growing crystals.

 Thermodynamics

 The energy required to remove an atom from the surface depends on the number of bonds to other surface atoms which must be broken.
 For a simple cubic lattice in this model, each atom is treated as a cube and bonding occurs at each face, giving a coordination number of 6 nearest neighbors.
 Second-nearest neighbors in this cubic model are those that share an edge and third-nearest neighbors are those that share corners.
 The number of neighbors, second-nearest neighbors, and third-nearest neighbors for each of the different atom positions are given in Table 1.

 Most crystals, however, are not arranged in a simple cubic lattice.
 The same ideas apply for other types of lattices where the coordination number is not six, but these are not as easy to visualize and work with in theory, so the remainder of the discussion will focus on simple cubic lattices.
 Table 2 indicates the number of neighboring atoms for a bulk atom in some other crystal lattices.

 The kink site is of special importance when evaluating the thermodynamics of a variety of phenomena.
-This site is also referred to as the “half-crystal position” and energies are evaluated relative to this position for processes such as adsorption, surface diffusion, and sublimation.
-The term “half-crystal” comes from the fact that the kink site has half the number of neighboring atoms as an atom in the crystal bulk, regardless of the type of crystal lattice.
+This site is also referred to as the "half-crystal position" and energies are evaluated relative to this position for processes such as adsorption, surface diffusion, and sublimation.
+The term "half-crystal" comes from the fact that the kink site has half the number of neighboring atoms as an atom in the crystal bulk, regardless of the type of crystal lattice.